PokemonAutomation/ComputerControl/Wiki/Software/DiscordBot.md

 1. Go to [Discord's Developer Portal](https://discord.com/developers/applications) and create a new application.

-2. Navigate to the `Bot` tab and add a new bot.
+2. Navigate to the `Bot` tab on the left sidebar and add a new bot.
 You can give it a username and an avatar if you wish.
 This is the tab you will get your bot token from, we'll need it later.
+Under `TOKEN`, copy the token and save it somewhere.
+If you forget to copy and save it, just click `Reset Token`, and copy the new token.
+Note that this will invalidate the old token.

     ***Important note: never share or reveal your token to anyone.
 If you do, other people will be able to access your bot account and abuse it.***

-3. Navigate to the `Installation` tab.
-Make sure that `Installation Contexts` is set to `Guild Install`, and `Install Link` is set to `None`.
+3. Navigate to the `Installation` tab on the left sidebar.
+Under `Installation Contexts`, ensure `Guild Install` is checked, and `User Install` is unchecked.
+Under `Install Link`, set the dropdown to `None`.

 <img src="images/discord-bot-installation.png">